Consumer medicine information

 • Red, raised bumps on the face and scalp (lupus erythematosus)

-• Problems with urine volume or colour (Renal or hepatic toxicity)
+• Problems with urine volume or colour (renal or hepatic toxicity)

-• Heart pain (myocarditis),
+• Heart pain (myocardititis)

 • Severe abdominal pain (pancreatitis)